Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 But RingCentral Office isn’t connection-agnostic: Office will perform better on some connections than others.
 Our official policy is that any service with at least 90 kilobits per second (kbps) up- and downstream per IP phone will suffice.
 Yet the truth is a bit more nuanced.

-medium_3677688990 Each of the three major connection types has advantages and disadvantages, from a VoIP service standpoint.
+medium_3677688990 Each of the three major connection types has advantages and disadvantages, from a VoIP phone service standpoint.
 Here’s a detailed breakdown:

 DSL